 The range of the number of cMs that two people will share is fairly predictable at relatively close relationships, and can also be expressed as degrees of separation.

-Full-siblings are separated by two degrees (count one up to get to the parents, and one down to get to the other sibling = two).
+Full-siblings are separated by two degrees of consanguinity (count one up to get to the parents, and one down to get to the other sibling = two).
 Half-siblings will share the same amount of DNA as people who fall into the “3 degrees of separation” category, which on Ancestry is the Close Family category.

 There is a range of shared DNA between full and half-siblings, and there is slight overlap at the top of the range for half-siblings and full siblings.